 Rather than round up smaller clients, Duff hoped to get one large one to commit several hundred million dollars, the two people with knowledge of the company said.
 The strategy had worked at FrontPoint.
 XL Capital Ltd., the insurer now called XL Group Plc., hired FrontPoint to manage $500 million in 2001, shortly after FrontPoint started.

 Duff made his name with FrontPoint, which he started in 2000.
 At its peak in 2005, FrontPoint managed $6.3 billion and made $70 million in profit, according to an internal document.
-Duff sold it to Morgan Stanley (MS) for $400 million in 2006.
+Duff sold it to Morgan Stanley (MS:US) for $400 million in 2006.

 His second company, Duff Capital Advisors LP, was going to be a one-stop shop for pension funds looking to boost returns and diversify their holdings.
 Duff planned to vet each manager and monitor the risks each took.